Do you know there are many different types of coffee roasters with distinctive features and options are available on the market?

 Certain types of coffee roasters come with the specialty of roasting the beans most evenly.

-The evenly roasted beans is easily achievable from these types of roasters and this is done by stirring the beans when roasting with the cranked handle attached to it.
+The evenly roasted beans are easily achievable from these types of roasters and this is done by stirring the beans when roasting with the cranked handle attached to it.

 This may be one of the useful features making the roaster convenient and easy to use.